Charonus2012-Official/Bunkercaching/README.md

 ## TODOs / Open Questions

-- Create `requirements.txt` (or `pyproject.toml`) with exact versions of dependencies.
-- Move JWT `SECRET_KEY`, algorithm, and expiry to environment variables; do not hardcode secrets.
-- Confirm supported Python version(s) and document them.
+- Confirm tested Python version(s) on your environment and document them.
-- Provide instructions or scripts to provision the DB schema automatically (migrations, etc.).
+- Consider adding migrations (e.g., Alembic) for DB schema management.
 - Clarify deployment approach (production server, reverse proxy, static hosting for `web/`).
-- Add tests and a CI workflow.
+- Expand test coverage and integration tests for API and DB.
-- Add a license file (see next section).

 ## License

-No license file was found.
-If you intend to open source this project, add a `LICENSE` file (e.g., MIT, Apache-2.0) and update this section accordingly.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).

+- See the `LICENSE` file for the full text.
+- If you contribute, you agree that your contributions will be licensed under GPL-3.0.